-If one can calculate the relevant traces of these constituent special quantum states with $\flip_{ij}$ and $\bb_{kl}$ then one gets a subset of the parameter space of Brauer states, whose convex hull describes the set of $(n,m)$-extendible Brauer states.
-Inspired by \cite{jakab2022extendibility}, the traces with the following operators will be calculated:
+If one can calculate the relevant traces of these constituent special quantum states with $\flip_{ij}$ and $\bb_{kl}$, then one gets a subset of the parameter space of Brauer states whose convex hull describes the set of $(n,m)$-extendible Brauer states.
+Inspired by Reference \cite{jakab2022extendibility}, the traces with the following operators will be calculated:

-The reason to using these new operators instead of any appropriate $\flip_{ij}$ or $\bb_{kl}$ operator is that one can take advantage of some representation theoretic tools, namely Casimir operators, to express them in a calculable manner.
-For more information see Appendix \ref{sec:app_cas}.
-This leads to the following form:
+The reason for using these new averaged operators instead of any particular $\flip_{ij}$ or $\bb_{kl}$ operator is that one can take advantage of some representation-theoretic tools, namely Casimir operators, to express them in a calculable manner.
+In terms of Casimir operators, these averaged operators take the following form (see Appendices \ref{sec:app_cas} and \ref{sec:app_calcs} for the derivation):